 August 2018 – February 2020

-• "What if I need to assign training to a Cast Member who hasn't been onboarded yet?"
-We added the functionality to identify which trainees hadn't been onboarded yet so they could be assigned training.
+“What if I need to assign training to a Cast Member who hasn’t been onboarded yet?”
+We responded by adding a feature that identifies trainees yet to be onboarded, enabling their training assignments without delay.